Admissible Banach function spaces and nonuniform stabilities: Introduction

-Using distinct techniques, this result has been generalized for weak exponential stability in \cite{Lu.Me.Po}.
-An interesting Datko-type theorem was obtained by P. Preda and M. Megan for uniform exponential dichotomy \cite{Pr.Me.1985}.
-Some nonlinear versions have been considered by B. Sasu and A.L.
-Sasu for both exponential dichotomy \cite{Sa.2010-1} and exponential trichotomy \cite{Sa.Sa.2011}.
+Using different techniques, this result has been generalized for weak exponential stability in \cite{Lu.Me.Po}.
+An interesting Datko-type theorem was obtained by Preda and Megan for uniform exponential dichotomy \cite{Pr.Me.1985}.
+Some nonlinear versions have been considered by Sasu and Sasu for both exponential dichotomy \cite{Sa.2010-1} and exponential trichotomy \cite{Sa.Sa.2011}.

 It is worth to mention that the claim in Datko's theorem can be obtained as a consequence of some results in the evolution semigroup theory (ex. \cite[Theorem 3.23, pp. 74-75]{Ch.La.1999}).